 The value for property 'vendor' is final and cannot be changed any further.

-This situation may arise when plugins or build logic eagerly queries an existing JVM Configuration’s attributes to create a new Configuration with the same attributes.
-Previously, this logic would have omitted the two above noted attributes entirely, while now the same logic will copy the attributes and finalize the project’s Java toolchain.
+This situation may arise when plugins or build logic eagerly query an existing JVM Configuration’s attributes to create a new Configuration with the same attributes.
+Previously, this logic would have omitted the two above-noted attributes entirely, while now, the same logic will copy the attributes and finalize the project’s Java toolchain.
 To avoid early toolchain finalization, attribute-copying logic should be updated to query the source Configuration’s attributes lazily:

 build.gradle.kts